Ingredients

 - Gently submerge the meatballs into the sauce, so they are evenly distributed in the pan.

-- Using a spoon, ladle some of the sauce on top of each meatball (they may not be completely submerged under the sauce, which is fine, the sauce will stop them from drying out).
+- Using a spoon, ladle some of the sauce on top of each meatball (they may not be completely submerged under the sauce, which is fine, but spooning over the sauce will stop them from drying out).

-- Sprinkle the top generously with cheese.
-Bake for 18-20 minutes until golden and the meatballs are cooked through.
+- Sprinkle the top generously with the cheeses.
+Bake for 18–20 minutes until golden and the meatballs are cooked through.

 - Serve with your favourite sides (see note 3).